 Who Needs Life Insurance:

 If your income helps support anyone other than yourself, Life Insurance is important coverage for you to have.
 Parents will typically set up policies for their child(ren), but there can be other types of financial dependents – such as a spouse or former spouse, elderly parents, parents or siblings with special needs, employees and business partners.
 If you are financially independent but have significant obligations, such as a mortgage or business debt, it can be a valuable tool to prevent your debt from being passed down on to your survivors.
-Life Insurance can also be set up as a financial tool to fund causes that may be close to your heart, by establishing a charitable gift, college fund or other donation.
+It can also be set up as a financial tool to fund causes that may be close to your heart, by establishing a charitable gift, college fund or other donation.

 Webb Insurance is happy to help you evaluate whether life insurance is a good fit for you and your financial goals.
 However, there are several misconceptions, including who needs it and when, which typically include: